 We adhere to our Data Retention Policy to determine how long we retain data, including personal data.

 - We retain certification applications and all related materials and personal data, including any ethics and disciplinary proceedings data, for 10 years.

-- We retain correspondence with you surrounding the organisation and administration of the exam for 3 years.
+- We retain correspondence with you surrounding the organization and administration of the exam for 3 years.

-- We delete special categories of data you share with us for the organisation of the exam as soon as possible and we strictly restrict access to such data.
+- We delete special categories of data you share with us for the organization of the exam as soon as possible and we strictly restrict access to such data.

 - We retain names, addresses, exam scores, and certification status dates permanently.